Jordan-Ortiz/Book_Review_samaritans_purse/README.md

 Non-Users:
 * They are able to use the search form by author
 * They are able register as a user
-* They are able to see all review from other users.
+* They are able to see all reviews from other users.
 * They are NOT able to write a review or favorite a book.

 Users: